gammasoft71/Examples_Win32/Win32.Gui/README.md

 ## Hello World

-["Hello World"](HelloWorldForm/README.md) The classic first application HelloWorld.
+* ["Hello World"](HelloWorlds/HelloWorldLabel/README.md) The classic first application HelloWorld.

 ## Application and messages

-[Application](Application/README.md) Shows how to create an Application.
+* [Application](Appllications/Application/README.md) Shows how to create an Application.
+* [ApplicationIcon](Appllications/ApplicationIcon/README.md) Shows how to create an executable with icon.

 ## Common Controls

-[Button](Button/README.md) Shows how to create a Button and Event Click.
+* [Button](Controls/Button/README.md) Shows how to create a Button and Event Click.

-[CheckBox](CheckBox/README.md) Shows how to create a CheckBox.
+* [CheckBox](Controls/CheckBox/README.md) Shows how to create a CheckBox.

-[ComboBox](ComboBox/README.md) Shows how to create a ComboBox.
+* [ComboBox](Controls/ComboBox/README.md) Shows how to create a ComboBox.

-[Label](Label/README.md) Shows how to create a Label.
+* [Label](Controls/Label/README.md) Shows how to create a Label.

-[PictureBox](PictureBox/README.md) Shows how to create a PictureBox from bitmap file.
+* [PictureBox](Controls/PictureBox/README.md) Shows how to create a PictureBox from bitmap file.

-[PictureBox2](PictureBox2/README.md) Shows how to create a PictureBox from bitmap resource.
+* [ProgressBar](Controls/ProgressBar/README.md) Shows how to create a ProgressBar.

-[ProgressBar](ProgressBar/README.md) Shows how to create a ProgressBar.
+* [RadioButton](Controls/RadioButton/README.md) Shows how to create a RadioButton.

-[RadioButton](RadioButton/README.md) Shows how to create a RadioButton.
+* [TextBox](Controls/TextBox/README.md) Shows how to create a TextBox.

-[TextBox](TextBox/README.md) Shows how to create a TextBox.
+* [TrackBar](Controls/TrackBar/README.md) Shows how to create a TrackBar.

+## Forms

-[TrackBar](TrackBar/README.md) Shows how to create a TrackBar.
+* [Form](Forms/Form/README.md) Shows how to create a Form.

 ## Containers

-[Form](Form/README.md) Shows how to create a Form.

-[GroupBox](GroupBox/README.md) Shows how to create a GroupBox.
+* [GroupBox](Containers/GroupBox/README.md) Shows how to create a GroupBox.

-[Panel](Panel/README.md) Shows how to create a Panel.
+* [Panel](Containers/Panel/README.md) Shows how to create a Panel.

-[TabControl](TabControl/README.md) Shows how to create a TabControl.
+* [TabControl](Containers/TabControl/README.md) Shows how to create a TabControl.

 ## Menus and toolbars

-[MainMenu](MainMenu/README.md) Shows how to create a MainMenu.
+* [MainMenu](MenusAndToolbars/MainMenu/README.md) Shows how to create a MainMenu.
+* [Toolbar](MenusAndToolbars/Toolbar/README.md) Shows how to create a Toolbar.

 ## Components

-[Timer](Timer/README.md) Shows how to create a Timer.
+* [Timer](Components/Timer/README.md) Shows how to create a Timer.

 ## Dialogs

-[ColorDialog](ColorDialog/README.md) Shows how to create a ColorDialog.
+* [ColorDialog](Dialogs/ColorDialog/README.md) Shows how to create a ColorDialog.

-[FolderBrowserDialog](FolderBrowserDialog/README.md) Shows how to create a FolderBrowserDialog.
+* [FolderBrowserDialog](Dialogs/FolderBrowserDialog/README.md) Shows how to create a FolderBrowserDialog.

-[FontDialog](FontDialog/README.md) Shows how to create a FontDialog.
+* [FontDialog](Dialogs/FontDialog/README.md) Shows how to create a FontDialog.

-[OpenFileDialog](OpenFileDialog/README.md) Shows how to create an OpenFileDialog.
+* [OpenFileDialog](Dialogs/OpenFileDialog/README.md) Shows how to create an OpenFileDialog.

-[MessageBox](MessageBox/README.md) Shows how to create a MessageBox.
+* [MessageBox](Dialogs/MessageBox/README.md) Shows how to create a MessageBox.

-[SaveFileDialog](SaveFileDialog/README.md) Shows how to create a SaveFileDialog.
+* [SaveFileDialog](Dialogs/SaveFileDialog/README.md) Shows how to create a SaveFileDialog.

+## Events

+* [ApplicationIdle](Events/ApplicationIdle/README.md) Shows how to create an Application and Idle event.

 ## Other

-[ApplicationIcon](ApplicationIcon/README.md) Shows how to create an executable with icon.

-[ColoredTabPages](ColoredTabPages/README.md) Shows how to create a TabControl with colored TabPages with.
+* [ColoredTabPages](Others/Others/ColoredTabPages/README.md) Shows how to create a TabControl with colored TabPages with.

-[FormWithVersionInfo](FormWithVersionInfo/README.md) Shows how to create a Form wtih version informations.
+* [FormWithVersionInfo](Others/FormWithVersionInfo/README.md) Shows how to create a Form wtih version informations.
+* [PictureBox2](Others/PictureBox2/README.md) Shows how to create a PictureBox from bitmap resource.
+* [TabControl](Others/TabControl2/README.md) Shows how to create a TabControl.

 ## Generate and build